 NLN Board of Governors

-- Available positions: One Treasurer; One Governor-at-Large
+- Available positions: NLN Chair-Elect, Treasurer, and One Governor-at-Large

 - Requirements: Must hold agency or individual membership.
 Information about basic board responsibilities is available here.